samurai-shmuel/tplannet-app/README.md

 This is the first web app created as a team, using Flask, HTML, CSS, Jquery.
 The access is only through a team password that you get when you join.
 So, I'll show you the multiple views within (mildly responsive)

+We have a blog section to discuss team ideas, a repository of useful links and a scheduler

 Teammates: Samuel Tom Joseph, Sri Rahul V. C, Puranan M., Syed Asfahan Awaiz

 Check it out here: http://tplannet.herokuapp.com/